hitachi-vantara/vspone-file-ansible/README.md

 ## hnas_share_export
 This module manages CIFS/SMB shares and NFS exports on Hitachi NAS servers.
 They can be created, deleted or updated.
 For CIFS/SMB shares, the share access authentications can also be updated using this module.

+## hnas_virtual_volume
+This module allows the creation and deletion of Hitachi NAS virtual volumes.
+It also allows the virtual volumes quota to be created and updated.